renderpci/dedalo/docs/update/update_from_v5.md

 6. Run Dédalo in your browser.

+    Dédalo will check all config files and his own installation, if you see an error (in red text), check your php log and fix the issue.
-    You will see the install / update script.
+    When all will be ready Dédalo will show the install / update script.

     ![install script](assets/20230403_172538_to_update.png){: .small}